GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/options/index.md

 ### Full page options {: #full_page }

 An extension's options page will be displayed in a new tab.
-The options HTML file is listed registered under the `options_page` field.
+The options HTML file is registered under the `"options_page"` field.

+{% Label %}manifest.json:{% endLabel %}

 ```json/3
 {